pikepdf/pikepdf/docs/topics/content_streams.rst

 On an important note, the PDF coordinate system is nailed to the **bottom left** corner of the page, and on y-axis, **up is positive**.
-That is, the coordinate system is more like the first quadrant of a Cartesian graph than the **positive is down** convention normally used in computer graphics:
+That is, the coordinate system is more like the first quadrant of a Cartesian graph than the **down is positive** convention normally used in pixel graphics:

 .. figure:: /images/pdfcoords.svg
    :align: center